 EuroDry Ltd. Reports Results for the Year and Quarter Ended December 31, 2022

-/EIN News/ -- ATHENS, Greece, Feb.
-13, 2023 (GLOBE NEWSWIRE) -- EuroDry Ltd. (NASDAQ: EDRY, the “Company” or “EuroDry”), an owner and operator of drybulk vessels and provider of seaborne transportation for drybulk cargoes, announced today its results for the three and twelve-month periods ended December 31, 2022.
+ATHENS, Greece, Feb.
+13, 2023 (GLOBE NEWSWIRE) -- EuroDry Ltd. EDRY the "Company" or "EuroDry"))), an owner and operator of drybulk vessels and provider of seaborne transportation for drybulk cargoes, announced today its results for the three and twelve-month periods ended December 31, 2022.

 Fourth Quarter 2022 Highlights: